vic6/rocket-paper-scissors/README.md

 Can you help us by fixing them?

 ## Releases
+### Pre-release: Run the Application
+We have a fully functional application—we're going to write tests for it.
+Before we begin testing the application, let's explore how it works.

+1. Clone the repository.
+2. Install the required gems: `bundle install`.
+3. Set up the database: `bundle exec rake db:setup`
+4. Start the application: `bundle exec rails server`
+5. Get a feel for the app by playing a few rounds.

+### Release 0: Fix the existing tests
+We need to fix the Rails application so that the existing tests pass, but before you begin let's talk about a couple new things that rails-rspec introduces.

-### Constraints
+#### Constraints

 1. You are not allowed to edit existing views
 2. You are not allowed to modify existing tests

-### Release 0: Run it

-1. Clone the repository
-2. `bundle`
-3. Set up your database `rake db:setup`
-4. Start the Rails application by running
-`bundle exec rails server`

-Play around and get a feel for the app.

-### Release 1: Fix the existing tests

-We need to fix the Rails application so that the existing tests pass, but before you begin let's talk about a couple new things that rails-rspec introduces.

 #### rspec-rails Controller Helpers